julianpeeters/avro-scala-macro-annotations/README.md

 ####Please note:
-1) Seamlessly compatible with Scalding(reading/writing) and Spark(writing), but since Scala fields are always private, vanilla Avro's API is reduced to only those constructors that do not rely on reflection to get the schema.
+1) Seamlessly compatible with Scalding(reading/writing) and Spark(writing).
+However, since Scala fields are always private, standard Apache Avro's APIs are limited to only those constructors that do not rely on reflection to get the schema.
 Therefore one must use the no-argument constructor for `SpecificDatumWriter`, and provide an Avro `Schema` when constructing a `SpecificDatumReader` as in the example above.

 2) Fields must be `var`s in order to be compatible with the SpecificRecord API